bengrunfeld/study-notes/immutable-js.md

 In JavaScript, only `Objects` and `Arrays` are **mutable**, not primitive values - e.g. `Strings` and `Numbers`, which are **immutable**.

-Immutability in this case means that the place in memory where the  string is stored in will not be modified
+Immutability in this case means that the place in memory where the string is stored in will not be modified.

     let a = 'hello'
     a = a + ' world'